taw00/manuscript-css/README.md

 - To export to HTML file: `CTRL-E`
 	+ Markdown&nbsp;Converter: `Pandoc CommonMark`
 	+ File&nbsp;Format: `HTML 5`
 	+ Command&nbsp;line&nbsp;options: `--metadata title="storytitle" --no-highlight -f markdown-native_divs+raw_html`
-	  <small>(optional, and, of course, replace the title with the title of your work)</small>
+	  <small>(optional: the title in this configuration is only saved in the PDF metadata.
+If you want to change it for each story, feel free)</small>

 Of course, exporting to HTML is optional if your goal is a compliant PDF.
-If that is the case, then use Ghostwriter just for editing and previewing and *Markdown Viewer* + Chrome for creating the PDF.
+If that is the case, then use Ghostwriter just for editing and previewing, and *Markdown Viewer* + Chrome for creating the PDF.

 ### Markdown Viewer browser extension: markdown document to PDF document

 *Preview, and then when ready, export a PDF.*

-This enables you to use any text editor to work with your manuscript.
+This enables you to use any text editor to work with your manuscript, and then this browser extension to do the conversion.

-First, in your browser (Chrome, Vivaldi, Edge, Safari on the desktop, etc.), install the [Markdown Viewer](https://chromewebstore.google.com/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) extension.
+First, in your Chrome-based browser (Chrome, Vivaldi, Edge, Safari on the desktop, etc.), install the [Markdown Viewer](https://chromewebstore.google.com/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) extension.

 Configure the extension:
 - pin it to the top bar of the browser